wu-lang/wu/README.md

 ## Disclaimer

 Wu is built and maintained by a minimal team of people and was primarily developed during boring primary school classes, to help make time pass faster.
-Currently being maintained by an 18-year-old.
+At the current point in time it is not actively maintained due to work and studies all of us are occupied with, this may change in the future.
+However, you can still make suggestions, report bugs and open pull requests, one of us will definitely review them.

 ## Contributors